-Re-Envisioning Religious Studies As A Global Discipline – Call For Proposals
+Re-Envisioning Religious Studies As A Global Discipline – A Pre-AAR Symposium

-The symposium will also press the fundamental question of whether Religious Studies can ever become a coherent and clearly defined academic discipline and, if so, how that might happen.
+The symposium will focus on the fundamental question of whether Religious Studies can ever become a coherent and clearly defined academic discipline in a global context and, if so, how that might happen.

 - To what degree is the current field of Religious Studies reflective of the complexity, diversity, and dynamics of human religiosity worldwide today as well as in more recent historical settings?

 - What are the major theoretical, structural, and/or politico-economic as well as institutional factors that pose challenges to re-envisioning Religious Studies in an appropriate form as we move well into the twenty-first century?

 - What curricular, organizational, conceptual, or professional strategies do you think need to be implemented to make Religious Studies into a viable and impactful global discipline?
 What might be some current examples of how such strategies are already in place?